Banging Toolbox

 Milwaukee 48 22 9022 22oz 15 inch handle milled face steel hammer

-• This Milwaukee framing hammer has minimal. vibration..
+• This Milwaukee framing hammer vibrates minimally.

 • Good balance and grip.